furkantanyol/cv/index.md

 **Software Engineer, Industrie&Co, Sydney** `Dec 2017 – Mar 2018`

-- Implemented a timeline based workforce monitoring app using React and Redux to replace Excel sheets to track consultants availibility.
+- Implemented a timeline based workforce monitoring app using React and Redux to replace Excel sheets to track consultants availability.
 This application made the workload and availability of the consultants **100%** transparent to the management and **improved work efficiency** of the company.
 - Was assigned to a large corporate company as an all-around technical consultant.
-Quickly **improved the product quality** by writing code. **Improved teamwork and relationships** by dividing big teams to smaller ones and by applying and ımplementıng daily standups.
+Quickly **improved the product quality** by writing code. **Improved teamwork and relationships** by dividing big teams to smaller ones and by applying and implementing daily standups.
 Made product delivery more efficient and swift by introducing agile principles.
 - In my short contract period, I got the **Industrie&Co kudos prize** two months back to back for **great client feedback** and for quickly solving internal problems.
 - Rapidly delivered and extended a CMS using Django Rest framework with GrapesJS wysiwyg that **sped up the process** of updating assets and pages in the website.